tucher/cpp_json_reflection/README.md

     Key strings for user type T are ```static constexpr``` and stored inside ```J<T>``` type

 - What about speed, on my MacbookPro 2014 laptop it is about 500 megabytes/s for canada.json parsing and 200 for serializing when compiled with GCC 11.
+For Twitter data (commonly used for benchmarks) it is about 500mb/s for read and write.
 There is a comparison chart [here](http://vinniefalco.github.io/doc/json/json/benchmarks.html#json.benchmarks.parse_numbers_json), so we are somewhere near the middle-top.

 - And let's don't talk about binary size and compilation time:) More tests needed, but for relatively small models it looks "ok".